adligo/fab_docker.ts.adligo.org/README.md

 ### Fabricate-Group

-TODO: This will contain a method to build Fabricate in a docker image with all of it's dependencies coming from local copies of the Adligo projects from github.
+This contains a method to build Fabricate in a docker image with all of it's dependencies coming from local copies of the Adligo projects and their source from github.

 [Fabricate-Group](fab-group/README.md)